getlantern/lanternsdk-android/README.md

 ```

 After starting Lantern, it will be set as the system proxy and all HTTP traffic will be proxied.
-This method blocks up til the given timeout and returns the address the proxy is listening.
-If the proxy doesn't start within the given timeout, it returns an error.
+This method returns the address the proxy is listening.
+If the proxy fails to start, it returns an error.

 4. Stop the Lantern Proxy